CPS Logo_rgb-2

 Do I Have to Pay for COBRA?

 Because of the higher costs of COBRA coverage, not all employees will opt to continue their group benefits.
-Instead they may choose alternatives like enrolling in their spouse’s plan or in an individual plan with an insurance provider they find in the marketplace.
+Instead, they may choose alternatives like enrolling in their spouse’s plan or in an individual plan with an insurance provider they find in the marketplace.

-Distribute Proper Notices:
+Distribute Proper Notices

 One is the qualifying event notice, which requires notifying the health plan when an employee is eligible for COBRA.
 As an employer, you’re only required to notify your plan if you’ve terminated or reduced the hours of an employee, the employee passed away, or they became eligible for Medicare.
 Otherwise, for example, in the case of divorce, it is up to the employee or qualified beneficiary to notify the plan.

-After learning of a qualifying event, your health plan has 14 days to give beneficiaries an election notice that explains how they opt in to coverage.
+After learning of a qualifying event, your health plan has 14 days to give beneficiaries an election notice that explains how they opt into coverage.

 Health plans also need to provide the employee or spouse covered under the plan a COBRA general notice within the first 90 days of coverage.
 The Department of Labor has a model notice.
 You can also include this general notice in your Summary Plan Description as long as it’s provided in the timeframe required.

-Provide an Election Period:
+Provide an Election Period

-Health plans will have to give qualified beneficiaries a certain amount of time to decide if they’re going to opt in to continuation coverage.
+Health plans will have to give qualified beneficiaries a certain amount of time to decide if they’re going to opt into continuation coverage.
 This time period needs to be at least 60 days from the date of the qualifying event or election notice was provided – whichever is later.

-Offer the Same Benefits:
+Offer the Same Benefits

-Maintain Coverage for a Certain Period:
+Maintain Coverage for a Certain Period

 Depending on what triggered COBRA coverage, you’ll either need to offer continuation coverage for 18 or 36 months.
 If you terminate an employee, they’re eligible for 18 months of coverage unless they became eligible for Medicare less than 18 months before you let them go.
 In this case, their spouse and dependents are eligible for up to 36 months of coverage.
 For all other qualifying events, beneficiaries must receive 36 months of coverage.

-Let Employees Know if Coverage Ends Early:
+Let Employees Know if Coverage Ends Early

 While there are certain minimum limits for maintaining COBRA coverage, a group plan can terminate continuation coverage early for certain reasons, like if an employee fails to pay the premiums.
 In these cases, the plan has to provide qualified beneficiaries with an early termination notice.

-What are the Fees for COBRA Non-Compliance?
+What are the Fees for not maintaining COBRA compliance?

 Like violations of other employment laws, if you fail to follow the COBRA rules, the costs can quickly add up.
 For example, if you don’t meet the notice requirements, you could be fined $110 per day per qualified beneficiary by the Department of Labor.
 Plus, the IRS can also impose an excise tax for violations.